IntersectMBO/cardano-node/doc/reference/plutus/babbage-script-example.md

 `$plutusutxotxin` - This is the tx input that sits at the Plutus script address (NB: It has a datum hash).
 `tx-in-reference` - This specifies the reference input you are using to witness a transaction input.
 `plutus-script-v2`- This specifies the version of the reference script at the reference input.
-`reference-tx-in-datum-file` - This is the datum to be used with the reference script.
+`reference-tx-in-inline-datum-present` - This indicates that we are using an inline datum which exists at the utxo we are trying to spend (the utxo at the Plutus script address).
 `reference-tx-in-redeemer-file` - This is the redeemer to be used with the reference script.

 ```bash